auvagha-jb/auvagha-jb/README.md

 ### Hi there 👋
 - 🔭 I’m currently working on changing the theme for [Sakoly](http://sakoly.com/)
-- 🌱 I’m currently learning DevOps at [Moringa School](https://moringaschool.com/)
+- 🌱 I’m currently learning React
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/jerry-auvagha/)

 <!--